roboconf/roboconf.github.io/en/user-guide-snapshot/tutorial-apache-storm.md

 bundle:start <bundle-id>
 ```

-Now, you can chech that everything is up and running by connecting to the Roboconf web admin:
+Now, you can check that everything is up and running by connecting to the Roboconf web admin:

 ```
 http://localhost:8181/roboconf-web-administration/index.html
 ```

 ## Deploy the Storm tutorial with Roboconf

 * Load the zip archive you build in storm-bash/target, as a new application.
 * Browse the instances to deploy, and deploy/start VMs and underlying components

+> From version 0.9, the Docker target relies on our official Docker images, based on Alpine.
+> Therefore, you may have to update the scripts that manage the life cycle of the components.